-And yet, negotiating—even in an employer’s market—is an important factor not just in the job you’re considering right now, but in determining your earnings over the course of your entire career.
+Negotiating is an important factor not just in the job you’re considering right now, but in determining your earnings over the course of your entire career.
 Since so many conversations about pay are based on what you’re making in your current job, failing to negotiate for even one position can set you back exponentially over time.
-Experts say¹ not negotiating early in your career could mean you leave as much as $1 million or more on the table over your lifetime.
+Experts say not negotiating early in your career could mean you leave as much as $1 million or more on the table over your lifetime.

 The bottom line is that if you think there’s a better offer to be had, it’s always worth trying to negotiate.
 Remember, not all job offer negotiations are about money.
-Whether you’re wondering how to negotiate salary, want to ask for more robust benefits, or just want a little time off before you start the job, we’ll share how to make your case for the best possible chance of getting the outcome you want before you say ‘yes’ to a job offer.
+Whether you’re wondering how to negotiate salary, want to ask for more robust benefits, or just want a little time off before you start the job, negotiating a job offer successfully will give you the best possible chance of getting the outcome you want before you say ‘yes.’.

-Now let’s talk about the big conversation: negotiating your salary.
+Now let’s talk about the big conversation: how to negotiate salary.
 It’s a discussion that comes with a lot of angst for candidates, but that shouldn’t be the case.
 When an employer makes you a job offer, they’re invested in hiring you.
 They’ve put in the time and resources to get this far in the process, so it’s in the best interest of both parties to come to a mutually agreeable figure.

 You’ll need to be prepared to name a number early in the negotiation, and to do this, you can’t just throw out a figure you’d subjectively like to be making.
 Rather, the salary you put forward should be based on solid research of what other companies in your area pay similar candidates for comparable positions.
 If you already have a competing offer, even better.